Owasso teacher creates unique Native American Literature experience for students

-OWASSO, Okla. — She's known for her classroom decorations and fun personality: Miss Wendy Stokes teaches sixth and seventh-grade Native American Literature in Owasso.
+OWASSO, Okla. — She's known for her classroom decorations and fun personality: Mrs. Wendy Stokes teaches sixth and seventh-grade Native American Literature in Owasso.

 "It's ever-changing," Stokes said.
 "I'm still working on it every year to try to make it better."